metamagic-games/dnd-homebrews/README.md

 #### Fighter

-- [Combat Medic](https://github.com/metamagic-games/dnd-homebrews/blob/master/src/Subclasses/Fighter/CombatMedic/CombatMedic.pdf) - These fighters have learned how to save themselves and those around them from even the most grevious of injuries, and to protect those under their care from potential ones.
+- [Combat Medic](https://github.com/metamagic-games/dnd-homebrews/blob/master/src/Subclasses/Fighter/CombatMedic/CombatMedic.pdf) - These fighters have learned how to save themselves and those around them from even the most grievous of injuries, and to protect those under their care from potential ones.

 #### Monk